-How to approach the process of finding an agent that's right for you and what to consider along the way.
+How to find an agent that’s right for you, and what to consider along the way

-Agents are there to work for you, getting you seen by the right people and trying to get you as many work opportunities as possible.
+Agents are there to work with you, to get you seen by the right people and to get you as many work opportunities as possible.
 Professional agents have years of experience, making relationships within the industry and developing their contact list.

-Agents are multi-taskers, negotiators, contract experts, mentors, career advisers, marketeers and more.
-They're with you for the highs when you get that coveted part and also there to support and advise you through the lows.
-You may work together for years and they'll be an important part of your performing journey.
+Agents are multi-taskers, negotiators, contract experts, mentors, career advisers, marketers and more.
+They’re with you for the highs when you get that coveted role and also there to support and advise you through the lows.
+You may work together for years, making them an important part of your performing journey.

-There are many types of agencies and agents.
-Finding the right fit for you both is essential so be clear about what the agency does and where you will fit in so you're not disappointed later down the line.
+There are many types of agents and agencies.
+Finding the right fit for you both is essential, so you want to do some research to make sure you’re clear on what the agency does and where you fit in.

 - Are they an agent or a personal manager?

-- Are they a co-operative agency where you will also be expected to do your part in the office?
-Is that something you can, or want to commit to?
+- Are they a co-operative agency, where you’ll also be expected to do your part in the office?
+Is that something you can (or want to) commit to?

-Our Contacts section is a good starting point when you're starting your research.
-We list hundreds of agencies with information about how to get in touch with them.
+Our Contacts listings are a good starting point when you’re beginning your research.
+We list hundreds of agencies with information about how to get in touch with them, and you can display the results in order of distance from your location.
 Some also publish if their lists are open or closed.
-Please remember that Spotlight does not endorse any of the listings, so although a good starting point, you should always do further research of your own.
+Please be aware that Spotlight does not endorse any of the listings, so although they’re a good starting point, you should always do further research of your own.